Kazakh-British Technical University

 Faculties and Institutes of KBTU involved: Business School, Department for Student Affairs, KBTU Alumni, international students.

 On the 1st of December 2019, international students of KBTU visited the Almaty Orphanage No. 1.
 As a result, during the summer of 2020, group of international students spent three months teaching children from the orphanage English and Chinese languages.

 Projects at KBTU:

 Faculties and Institutes of KBTU involved: Faculty of Information Technologies

-Partners for joint project groups: Fraunhofer Institute (Germany), TalTech University (Estonia), Shandong Microsensor Institute (China), Michigan Technological University
+Partners for joint project groups participate in discussion: TalTech University (Estonia), Shandong Microsensor Institute (China), Michigan Technological University (US).

 Good Health and

 Processing of images of the eye retina to detect diseases